Timesheets, Notes, Reports, and Invoices

 - Payment terms or due date

-If you want one document, it still needs invoice structure
+If you send one combined document, make it act like an invoice

 Best practical rule for hourly freelancers